 The messy middle is usually before the midpoint reversal

 This is month 4 of lockdown in my city, and it’s wearing, to say the least.
 I can’t drive anywhere, we aren’t supposed to even leave our suburb, and if you go for a walk without a giant piece of cloth covering half your face, you get a fine.

-I miss weird things – like impromptu café trips.
+I miss weird things – impromptu café trips.
 The library.
 The movies.
-Patting strangers’ dogs.
+Walking without a face mask.
+Patting strangers’ dogs and not worrying about offending them.
 Walking along the beach (leaving our suburb is forbidden right now).
 But it’s forcing me to look for new meaning, to change my priorities, to completely change where I ‘thought’ I was headed.
 Much like the protagonist midway through the middle of the second Act (and the writer who writes them!).
 There’s something about the middle of the manuscript that makes you feel a little like you’re driving blind.
 You can’t see the end.

 But herein lies the key to the solution…

 The messy middle is a writing term authors use for that part of the book in between the first act, when you’re all fired-up on a steam of momentum and ambition, and the final act, when you have the hardest part behind you and you’re neatly ‘wrapping up’ the writing.

 The messy middle is that spot in the middle that’s like an endless plane or plateau, and you can’t see forward or back.